Buying Guide for Air Mattresses

 This unique, specialty air mattress was designed to fit in the backseat of cars and other vehicles.

-Pros: If you’re a car camper, this is the air mattress for you.
+Pros: If you’re a car camper, this air mattress is for you.
 This uniquely shaped air mattress is designed to fit in the backseat of a car, though it’s certainly not limited to these spaces.
 There’s an SUV version that is better suited to larger trucks and SUVs instead of standard-sized cars.
-It’s fully waterproof and comes equipped with three pillows: two regular ones and a travel-style neck pillow.
-Quite a range of other useful accessories come included with your purchase as well: an air pump, a gas nozzle, a repair pad, a carrying bag, an eye mask, and earplugs.
+It’s fully waterproof and has two regular pillows and a travel-style neck pillow.
+Quite a range of other useful accessories come included with your purchase: an air pump, a gas nozzle, a repair pad, a carrying bag, an eye mask, and earplugs.
 And you get all of this for one nice, low price.

 Bottom Line: You may never have thought of the backseat of your car as a suitable place to put an air mattress, but this model will have you reconsidering this line of thinking.
 You’ll be able to stretch out on it and gaze up at the stars, lie in comfort at the drive-in, and much, much more.

-Air mattresses are handy items to have in your household, even if you don’t travel or have guests very often.
+Air mattresses are handy items in your household, even if you don’t travel or have guests often.
 You don’t always know when a spare bed might come in handy or when you’ll be invited to a spur-of-the-moment getaway, so it’s best to be prepared.